Blec333/generate-markdown/README.md

             .prompt([
                 {
                     type: 'input',
+                    message: 'What would you like to name your readme file?',// name the file
+                    name: 'fileName'
+                },
+                {
+                    type: 'input',
-                    message: 'What is the title of your project?',
+                    message: 'What is the title of your project?',// title of my project
                     name: 'title'
                 },
                 {
                     type: 'input',
-                    message: 'Please describe your project.',
+                    message: 'Please describe your project.',// Description
                     name: 'description'
                 },
                 {
                     type: 'input',
-                    message: 'Please add your installation instructions.',
+                    message: 'Please add your installation instructions.',// Installation
                     name: 'installation'
                 },
                 {
                     type: 'input',
-                    message: 'Please describe how to use your application.',
+                    message: 'Please describe how to use your application.',// Usage
                     name: 'usage'
                 },
                 {
                     type: 'input',
-                    message: 'Please explain how others are meant to contribute to your project.',
+                    message: 'Please explain how others are meant to contribute to your project.',// Contributing
                     name: 'contribution'
                 },
                 {
                     type: 'input',
-                    message: 'Please explain how to test your application.',
+                    message: 'Please explain how to test your application.',// Tests
                     name: 'tests'
                 },
                 {
                     type: 'list',
-                    message: 'Please choose from the provided list of licenses',
+                    message: 'Please choose from the provided list of licenses',// License
                     name: 'license',
                     choices: listOfLicenses
-                }
+                },
+                {
+                    type: 'input',
+                    message: 'What is your GitHub username?',// Questions
+                    name: 'github'
+                },
+                {
+                    type: 'input',
+                    message: 'What is your email address?',// Questions
+                    name: 'email'
+                },
             ])
 ```